What limits, if any, will the 2018-19 Australian budget set for our immigration targets?

-No Australian dares to hold their breath while waiting for the government – or the political parties seeking representation – to change strategy, but writing REDUCE IMMIGRATION on ballot papers at local, state and federal elections and by-elections is a way to alert decision-makers to the urgent need for policy reform.
+No Australian dares to hold their breath while waiting for the national government – or the political parties seeking representation – to change strategy, but writing REDUCE IMMIGRATION on ballot papers at local, state and federal elections and by-elections is a way to alert decision-makers to the urgent need for policy reform.

 A guide to party policies relating to immigration was prepared by Sustainable Population Australia in advance of the 2 July 2016 federal election.

 In July 2017, The Conversation published a series of articles under the umbrella title, ‘Is Australia full?’
 The series commenced on 3 July 2017 with Liz Allen’s article, ‘Australia doesn’t have a population policy – why?’.

 The Sydney Morning Herald tags its articles about ‘Immigration’ so that they are listed together on a topic page – see HERE.